hvlucas/laravel-logger/README.md

 ```

 ### # Configuration - Sensitive Data
 In case you don't want to store/display sensitive data, you can use Laravel's hidden attributes (or set  `trackable_attributes` config).
-LaravelLogger will automatically ignore `id, created_at, updated_at`, unless specified.
+Laravel Logger will automatically ignore `id, created_at, updated_at`, unless specified.
 ```php
 class MyClass extends Model
 {